31 min read

 Florian Roth (Nextron Systems) and other detection engineers have published Sigma rules targeting ClickFix behaviour patterns.
 For ELK-based detection implementation, see our ELK Stack Security Monitoring Tutorial.

 Building your security skills?
 Our Cybersecurity Skills Roadmap covers detection engineering fundamentals and career pathways.
+For the wider question of how AI is reshaping the SOC analyst role in light of techniques like ClickFix, see Will AI Replace SOC Analysts?.

 Summary